Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator

-We simulate a two-state nonstationary MDP to evaluate the bias and variance of the truncated DQ estimator under mixing rates $\gamma$ ranging in $[0,1]$.
+\paragraph{Two-state nonstationary MDP.} We simulate a two-state nonstationary MDP to evaluate the bias and variance of the TPG estimator under mixing rates $\gamma$ ranging in $[0,1]$.
 All experiments are repeated over 1,000 independent trials with a horizon of $T = 5000$.
 For each trial, we simulate a treatment trajectory, a control trajectory, and an experimental trajectory.
-The ground truth $\tau$ is computed from the treatment and control trajectories, and the truncated DQ estimator is evaluated on the experimental trajectory.
+The ground truth $\tau$ is computed from the treatment and control trajectories, and the TPG estimator is evaluated on the experimental trajectory.
 Further details on the simulation are provided in Appendix~\ref{Appendix:two_state}.

-In Table~\ref{tab:truncDQ}, we observe that the DM estimator (i.e., $k=0$) exhibits substantial bias, with a mean absolute error (MAE) approaching 50\%. {The untruncated DQ estimator ($k = T$) exhibits such high bias that the sign is incorrect; and very high variance as well.} In contrast, the truncated DQ estimator substantially reduces the bias even with $k=1$ while maintaining low variance.
+In Table~\ref{tab:truncDQ}, we observe that the DM estimator (i.e., $k=0$) exhibits substantial bias, with a mean absolute error (MAE) approaching 50\%.
+The untruncated PG estimator ($k = T$) exhibits such high bias that the sign is incorrect; and very high variance as well.
+In contrast, the TPG estimator substantially reduces the bias even with $k=1$ while maintaining low variance.
 Figure~\ref{fig:truncDQ} further illustrates the MAE across different truncation sizes and mixing rates; {the optimal choice of $k$ can vary with $\gamma$, but remains small relative to $T = 5000$}.